-WSU proposes a 1.0% increase for undergraduate/graduate and resident/non-resident students to generate \$876,757 in additional revenue in FY 2020 when compared to the FY 2019 estimate.
+WSU proposes to hold tuition rates flat for undergraduate/graduate and resident/non-resident students.
 It is important to note that WSU is experiencing changes in the type of enrolled students, with a decline in international credit hours of 6.3% in the current fiscal year.
-As a result of the decline, WSU will implement internal reallocations of approximately \$902,000 to offset the financial impact.
+As a result of holding tuition rates flat and the decline in international credit hours, WSU will implement internal reallocations of approximately \$1,052,000 to offset the financial impact.

-A detailed outline of the planned uses of all new revenue can be found in Section F of this document.
+A detailed outline of the planned uses of all new revenue can be found in section F of this document.